nusco/narjillos/backlog.md

 ###Gamer

-* Zoom in on anything, not just narjillos (without locking)
 * Externalize configurable parameters to YAML °
+* Lock on eggs and the narjillo that will be born out of them.
 * Try scrolling/panning commands under Linux

 ###Genetist

-* Iterations in body plan °°
+* Iterations in body plan °
 * Ancestry browser °
-* DNA diff during ancestry analysis °
 * "Skip next" instruction in body plan °
+* DNA diff during ancestry analysis
 * Separate RGB color genes
 * Whole-body size gene

 ###Ethologist

+* Drifting eggs
 * Narjillos eat eggs
-* Drifting eggs
 * Narjillos eat each other

 ###Lab Technician

 * Real arguments parsing (use --no-persistence together with other switches) °
-* Single savefile for both experiment and genepool °
+* Single zipped savefile for both experiment and genepool °
+* View locked narjillo (age, energy, times eaten, genome...) °
 * Check git commit on experiment startup
 * Automatically purge experiment temp file
 * Automatically recover missing experiment from temp file
-* View narjillo stats (age, energy, times eaten, genome...)
 * Encode CPU floatpoint precision in the experiment id (instead of using strictfp)
-* Zipped persistence files
 * Make food more visible in normal view
 * Make food more visible in infrared view